runbelievable/runbelievable-backend/README.md

 - To use FactoryBot to speed up your test development
 - To use "rails generators" to speed up your app development

-## Permission

-- If there is a specific gem you'd like to use in the project, please get permission from the creators first.

 ## Contributors and links to their Github Repositories: